noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

 - composability: services tend to rely on multiple components, packaging components into artifacts enables dependency management at component level
 - cascading failure pattern: where a failure at one integration point, cascades to cause failures/disruptions throughtout the application stack in a layered architecture
-- circuit breaker pattern: a service that watches for failures through a systems boundaries, and reroutes requests upon detection
+- circuit breaker pattern: a service that watches for failures through systems boundaries, and reroutes requests upon detection
 - design: theory & thoughtful planning

-- devops: developer operations; the entire serice lifecycle, from design > dev > production support
+- devops: developer operations; the entire service lifecycle, from design > dev > production support

   - a partnership of all the team members involved in software development and operations.
   - The main reason to deploy DevOps in the cloud is to allow infrastructures to be controlled by APIs.